 Where transactions are entered into with KMP, these are approved by the Board.
 Board members who have an interest in the matter either directly or via a related party do not participate in the Board approval process.
-No new arrangements have been entered into during FY2022.
+No new arrangements have been entered into during FY2023.

-A Director, Mr Steve Padgett, is a Director and Shareholder of Eternitie Pty Ltd. The Group has a contract with Eternitie Pty Ltd for the lease of office space in Sydney.
-This lease is based on normal commercial terms and conditions.
+A Director, Mr Steve Padgett, is a Director and Shareholder of Eternitie Pty Ltd and Flight Options (Australia) Pty Ltd. The Group had a contract with Eternitie Pty Ltd for the lease of office space in Sydney which has now been transferred to Flight Options (Australia) Pty Ltd. This lease is based on normal commercial terms and conditions.